-This is not always a bad thing, but it could mean that if for example one credit reference agency's report has an error on it, that could affect your overall credit score.
+This isn't always a bad thing, but it could mean that if for example one credit reference agency's report has an error on it, that could affect your overall credit score.

-They are most likely to have an error because a credit provider did not give them that information or there was an administrative error in recording your financial history.
+They're most likely to have an error because a credit provider didn't give them that information, or there was an administrative error in recording your financial history.

 Some argue that it should be the role of the credit reference agency to chase up banks and other credit providers for your information, rather than consumers having to file a complaint and get the error fixed.

 Unfortunately, this practice is unlikely to change so it is vital that consumers check their credit report thoroughly and proactively work to fix any errors they find.